 Step 8- Gently Polish the Surface with Ultra Fine Sandpaper

-After the second coat of shellac has dried, use ultra-fine sandpaper (1200 grit) to buff the surface gently.
+For this step, use ultra-fine sandpaper (1200 grit) to buff the surface lightly.

 Step 9- Apply the Third Final Coat of Bulls Eye Shellac

-This beautiful shellac finish will last for years with proper care.
-Always avoid using harsh chemicals or abrasive cleaners on the surface.
+This beautiful shellac finish (applied using the above French Polish method) will last for years with proper care.
+All you need is to avoid using harsh chemicals or abrasive cleaners on the surface.

 - For minor dings, bubbles, or scratches, dip a clean cloth in alcohol and rub it over the surface in a circular motion to dissolve and repair the finish.